 Creamy Chicken and Wild Rice Soup – this delicious soup checks all the boxes for a perfect bowl of fall comfort food.
 It’s creamy and hearty with a nutty bite from the wild rice and a wonderful, flavor packed broth.

-This is a great weekend soup that cooks up quickly.
-Most of the time noted on the recipe is spent doing prep work with the vegetables.
-But my friends this soup is worth every minute in the kitchen.
+This is a great weekend soup recipe that cooks up quickly.
+Most of the time noted on the recipe is spent doing prep work cutting up the vegetables.
+But my friends, this soup is worth every minute in the kitchen.
 It also keeps well and rewarms beautifully.
 I haven’t tried freezing it yet because we can’t stop eating it!
 See SHORTCUTS below for ways to cut a little time when making this soup.

 As with any good soup, use fresh herbs whenever possible.

-I keep a thyme on the deck in the summer and a potted plant in our kitchen window during the winter months.
-Don’t skip the fresh thyme if possible.
-It has a lovely fresh flavor that blends beautifully with the wild rice, and it’s always great with chicken too!
+I keep a pot of fresh thyme on the deck in the summer and a potted plant in our kitchen window during the winter months.
+I find so many ways to use fresh thyme throughout the year.
+That being said, don’t skip the fresh thyme if possible.
+It has a lovely fresh flavor that blends beautifully with the wild rice, and it’s always great with chicken dishes too!

 - Purchase a package of pre chopped carrots, celery and onions.
 This common trio is often available in the produce department near the ready-to-cook foods.